aaron710/NodeScripts/README.md

 [3] - Source Folder
 [4] - Number of Seconds Between Changes (0 to skip modification) [5] - Size of Appends      				(0 to skip modification, otherwise 1,4,16,256,512,1024)
+[6] - Size of New Files    (0 to not add any, otherwise 1,4,16,256,512,1024)
-[6] - Debug                				(optional, default 'false')
+[7] - Debug                				(optional, default 'false')
 ```

 #### To run the scipt:
 ```
-node DataGenModder.js 10 10 16 'c:\source\test' 4 120
+node bin\DataGenModder.js 10 10 16 'c:\source\test' 4 120

-This will write 10 directories each with 10 files of size 16kb in the C:\source\test directory and append 4kb of data to random files every 2 minutes.
 ```
+This will write 10 directories each with 10 files of size 16kb in the C:\source\test directory
+and append 4kb of data to random files every 2 minutes.
+Running from the root directory will ensure after you
+npm install everything that the dependencies are there.

 - [x] Add ability to create dataset
 - [x] Add ability to append data to random files within the dataset
 - [ ] Add ability to remove data from random files within the dataset
-- [ ] Add ability to add more files during the Modder portion of the script
+- [x] Add ability to add more files during the Modder portion of the script